 When parents read their babies’ signals and respond to them, babies become more secure and learn to express their needs more clearly.
-Babies thrive when they have lots of face-to-face time with parents and caregivers who follow their lead.
+Babies thrive with lots of face-to-face time with parents and caregivers who follow their lead.

 What’s my baby trying to say?

-Every baby is different and each may use different cues to communicate.
+Every baby is different, and each may use different cues to communicate.
 That’s part of the fun of parenting – learning how your own baby wants to interact with you!
-As you get to know your baby’s signals, keep in mind the other things that are going on in the baby’s life.
+As you get to know your baby’s signals, remember the other things that are going on in the baby’s life.
 How long has it been since your baby has been fed?
 When was she changed last?
 Does she want you to notice something that interests her?
 Does she need calm and quiet after lots of noisy activity?